Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Steel: stainless steel

-Shizu Hamono is a family company founded in 1980, which continues the rich tradition of knife-making craft in the city of Seki in the Japanese Gifu Prefecture.
-Proud of its heritage, it bears a name inspired by the master craftsman Saburo Sizu from the Edo period.
+Shizu Hamono is a family company founded in 1980, continuing the rich tradition of knife-making in Seki city in the Japanese Gifu Prefecture.
+Proud of their heritage, they bear a name inspired by master craftsman Saburo Sizu from the Edo period.
 At Shizu, they are committed to producing knives that meet the highest standards of quality and craftsmanship.
-Their original series Yuri, Yamato, and Morinoki are designed with a focus on ease of use and comfort during work.
-They put great effort into production and believe that their knives help people fully enjoy cooking.
+Their original series Yuri, Yamato, and Morinoki are designed with an emphasis on ease of use and working comfort.
+They put great effort into their production and believe their knives help people enjoy cooking to the fullest.

 Material

-The blade is made from DSR1k6 stainless steel, and the handle is made from Zelkova wood - Japanese elm.
+The blade is made from stainless steel DSR1K6, the handle is made from Zelkova wood - Japanese elm.

-Note: The knife comes in an original cardboard box.
+Note: The knife is delivered in an original cardboard box.

 Morinoki knife for soft cheese Shizu Hamono